Greenbond/Bugreport/Readme.md

 Hello, This Project is made to report a suspicious bug to Django.

-In the admin page the editable column will dupulicate when that field`s primary key is set to True.
+In the admin page the editable column will dupulicate when that field`s primary key is set to True. if you set the primary key to False the dupulicate will not happen.

 Codes
 ```py